jljabben/material-design-inkscape/README.md

-# material-design-inkscape
+# Material Design Color Palette for Inkscape
-The complete Material Design Color Palette for Inkscape
+The complete Material Design Color Palette from material.io for Inkscape.

 To use the Color Palette, download and copy the .gpl File to:
   * %APPDATA%\inkscape\palettes\ on Windows